- Reference Number: HEY-137/2020

 What happens afterwards?

-When the local anaesthetic wears off after a few hours there is usually relatively little in the way of pain or swelling.
-Occasionally it is necessary to take simple pain relief medication.
+When the local anaesthetic wears off after a few hours there is usually relatively little pain or swelling.
+Occasionally it is necessary to take simple pain relief medication (paracetamol or ibuprofen).
 Usually any discomfort only lasts a few days.

 When can I return to work?